-This pasta with corn and bacon is currently Ella’s favorite meal.
+This easy pasta with corn and bacon is a STUNNER.
 Spaghetti gets twirled around a dead-simple sauce of bacon, sweet corn, garlic and shallots, and is then sprinkled with a healthy dose of Parmesan cheese, chives and a drizzle of lime juice (which might sound surprising, but it acts like an Instagram filter, brightening everything up).
-Ella has asked me to make it almost every week since corn came in season, and since I’m an awesome mom, I’ve almost always obliged.
+My daughter has asked me to make it almost every week since corn came in season, and since I’m an awesome mom, I’ve almost always obliged.

 Sweet corn pasta recipe